China's trade accelerates in August despite coronavirus

 That came despite lingering disruptions in industrial production chains due to last year’s global economic shutdown and a renewed rise in infections in the United States and some other markets that have dampened consumer sentiment.

-China has so far defied forecasts that global demand for its goods would level off as anti-disease controls eased and entertainment and other service industries reopened.
+China has so far defied forecasts that demand for its exports would level off as anti-disease controls eased and entertainment and other service industries reopened.

+“Exports and imports were much stronger than anticipated last month thanks to buoyant demand, even as the data point to some lingering supply shortages,” said Sheana Yue of Capital Economics in a report.

+This year’s trade figures are distorted by comparison with 2020.
+Global demand plunged in the first half after governments shut factories and shops to fight the pandemic.
+Chinese exporters reopened after the ruling Communist Party declared the virus under control in March, while foreign competitors were hampered by anti-virus curbs.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.